ashiq24/Scale_Equivarinat_Fourier_Layer/README.md

 # Overview
-This is the official implementation of "Truly Scale-Equivariant Deep Nets with Fourier Layers" accepted at NeurIPS 2023.
+This is the official implementation of **"Truly Scale-Equivariant Deep Nets with Fourier Layers"**, accepted at NeurIPS 2023.

-In computer vision, models must be able to adapt to changes in image resolution to effectively carry out tasks such as image segmentation; This is known as scale-equivariance.
-Recent works have made progress in developing scale-equivariant convolutional neural networks, e.g., through weight-sharing and kernel resizing.
-However, these networks are not truly scale-equivariant in practice.
-Specifically, they do not consider anti-aliasing as they formulate the down-scaling operation in the continuous domain.
-To address this shortcoming, we directly formulate down-scaling in the discrete domain with consideration of anti-aliasing.
-We then propose a novel architecture based on Fourier layers to achieve truly scale-equivariant deep nets, i.e., absolute zero equivariance-error.
-Following prior works, we test this model on MNIST-scale and STL-10 datasets.
-Our proposed model achieves competitive classification performance while maintaining zero equivariance-error.
+We address the challenge of scale-equivariance in vision models by proposing a novel architecture based on **Fourier layers** that achieves **zero equivariance error**.
+Unlike prior approaches that assume a continuous domain and overlook anti-aliasing, our method formulates downscaling directly in the **discrete domain** with anti-aliasing built in.
+Evaluated on the MNIST scale and STL-10, our model demonstrates competitive classification performance while ensuring exact scale invariance.

 ## 🛠️ Setup & Installation